offline-function-calling/sdk/docs/learn/hello-world.md

 ### Getting the model to call functions

-Upto this point in the tutorial, we have not written any code at all!
+Upto this point in the tutorial, we have not written any code at all apart from the `fetch_weather` function!
 That's because half of function calling is ensuring that the model is provided the right instructions and functions so it can call them as needed.

 Let's start by selecting a model and writing code to chat with it via `ollama`.